 The muscular system :

 52 quizzes on the locations, actions, origins and insertions of the muscles of the body, including the head and neck, the torso, and the upper and lower limbs.

 The anatomy of the internal organs :

-The internal organs and the anatomy of the circulatory, digestive, respiratory, nervous, urinary, endocrine, integumentary (skin) and reproductive systems.
+The internal organs, the circulatory, lymphatic, digestive, respiratory, nervous, urinary, endocrine, integumentary (skin) and reproductive systems.

 Surface anatomy :

 18 quizzes on the external areas and surface markings of the abdominal area, the torso, the back, the head and neck, the arm, and the leg.

 The special senses :

 The special senses are those that involve specialized organs, so this section includes quizzes on the anatomy of the ear, and of the eye.